-Cyber criminals wouldn’t try to hack your small business, right?
+Cyber criminals wouldn’t try to hack your small business in Miami, right?
 Wrong – and if your business does become the victim of a cyber attack, so will your customers.
-Here’s why you should be concerned about cyber security no matter how small your business is.
+Here’s why you should be concerned about Miami cyber security no matter how small your business is.

 At the moment, almost nothing seems secure.
 Cyber security is a huge issue right now.
 Cyber security is huge, and it looks like it will only get bigger.

 I’ve had at least 20 topics or news stories come through on Facebook in just the past two days.

 FBI Detecting more attempts to Hack Voter Registration Systems , the 500 millions Yahoo accounts hacked , a team of hackers taking remote control of Tesla Model S for 12 miles and also forcing the driver to listen to only Kanye West songs.
 Just when you thought it couldn’t get worse.
 And in the past couple of years we’ve seen demonstrations of ATM machines being hacked to spew out hundreds of dollars, smartphones being cloned from a distance, and pacemakers and insulin pumps being commandeered from 50 feet away.

 It’s crazy and it’s dangerous, and that doesn’t even touch the millions of credit card holders affected by hacks on some of the big box stores and the millions of government employees whose identities were stolen last month by hackers in foreign countries.
 Yes, what’s this world coming to?
 I’m not sure, but burying your head in the sand won’t help.
 Here’s why you should care: